 Twenty years of stories: we’re not sure how it happened, but Graham has been there since episode 1 of Better Homes and Gardens TV on Channel 7.
 700+ episodes later he hasn't aged a bit!
 He stills loves talking about gardening with Australian families and gets them growing every Friday night.
 His hugely popular segment is filmed in his own veggie patch where his grandchildren are always sneaking in to eat his peas or strawberries, depending on the season.

-Where do the six hours of gardening talk back go every weekend?
+Where do the four hours of gardening talk back go every weekend?
 We just don’t know!
 Time flies when you're having fun, and we have plenty of that when we talk about the week's dramas, issues affecting gardeners, and meet inspiring folk from all around the world.
 There’s a multitude of reasons why this radio show has been number 1 for ten years.
 In Sydney tune in to 2GB on the AM dial 873 or listen online, or in Brisbane try 4BC AM dial 1116 or listen online.

 Want the real story?
 Catch up with info from the radio show or just speak to someone you know who can help, the Garden Clinic has it all: workshops, classes, podcasts, video, daily helpline, magazine, article archive and generous joining packages.
 It’s your one stop shop for everything green and growing.
 We are here to help and help is only a phone call away.